-Monitoring of PCB, dioxin and furan in the Contracting Parties of HELCOM is described on a general level in the HELCOM Monitoring Manual in the sub-programme Concentration of Contaminants.
+Monitoring of PCBs, dioxins and furans in the Contracting Parties of HELCOM is described on a general level in the HELCOM Monitoring Manual in the sub-programme Concentration of Contaminants.

 Specific monitoring guidelines have previously been documented in the HELCOM COMBINE manual, and are currently under review with the aim of being updated and included in the HELCOM Monitoring Manual.